E1 Series (boat racing): Testing

 On April 21, 2022, the RaceBird took to the water for the first time, piloted by former powerboat champion Luca Ferrari.
 The prototype completed a series of tests and performance runs on the River Po in Italy.

 In June 2022, the boat was exhibited on the water at the Venice Boat Show, with model Cara Delevingne assisting with the launch.
 In September 2022, the series raced in front of an audience for the first time, with Sam Coleman piloting the RaceBird at the World Port Days in Rotterdam.

 The series returned to the World Port Days in September 2023, marking the first time four RaceBirds were in the water at the same time.
 Coleman was joined by Ieve Millere-Hagin, Gianluca Carli, and Oban Duncan to compete in a series of races, with Duncan emerging as the champion.

 2024 season

 The inaugural season consists of 9 teams and 18 pilots.
 It began in February in Jeddah, and was won by Team Brady.

 2025 season

-The second season began in January in Jeddah.
-This also marks the debut of a new team led by LeBron James.
+The second season began in January in Jeddah which marked the debut of a new team led by LeBron James.
+There were seven races in season 2 and the overall championship was once again won by Team Brady.

 Race format

-A race weekend consists of testing, free practice, and qualifying on the first day, while the semi-finals, play-off race, eliminator race, place race, and finals all take place on the second day.
-The pilots switch off for each session, with the teams deciding when the female pilot will drive and when the male pilot will drive.
+A race weekend consists of free practice and qualifying on the first day, while group races, a race-off, place race, and finals all take place on the second day.
+The pilots alternate driving duties for each session.

-Each race is 4 laps, with an additional long lap around the long lap configuration and a short lap, which can be taken at any point during the race, but both must be taken.
+Each race is 6 laps long, which includes a mandatory short lap and long lap, which can be taken at any point during the race.
 The course boundaries are marked by electronic anchorless buoys known as SmartMarks, which are much less invasive than traditional buoys.